mrkvon/kanthaus.online/user/pages/15.governance/10.constitution/default.en.md

 1. The procedure is initiated when all Members, both resident and remote, are notified of a clear and explicit proposal from a Member which—
 	1. has the support of at least 2 other Members, and
 	1. does not go against any other Constitutional Change made within the last 28 days.
-1. The primary phase of the procedure lasts at least 7 days during which Members should consider the initial proposal and may create alternative proposals.
-At the end of this phase a list of proposals is created by gathering—
+1. The creation phase of the procedure lasts at least 7 days during which Members should consider the initial proposal and may create alternative proposals.
+At the end of this phase the proposals are listed with the addition of the 'status quo' control proposal (i.e. 'keep things as they are/change nothing'.)
-	1. the initial proposal and any other alternative proposals, and
-	1. a 'status quo' control proposal (i.e. 'keep things as they are/change nothing'.)
-1. The secondary phase of the procedure lasts at least 7 days during which Members should individually yet identifiably score the listed proposals from a range of +3 (indicating total support) to -3 (indicating total opposition.)
+1. The decision phase of the procedure lasts at least 7 days during which Members should individually yet identifiably score the listed proposals from a range of +3 (indicating total support) to -3 (indicating total opposition.)
 At the end of this phase—
 	1. negative scores are multiplied by a factor of 3 (e.g. a score of -2 becomes -6,)
-	1. the adjusted scores for each proposal are totaled,
+	1. the adjusted scores for each proposal are totalled, and
-	1. the proposal with the highest total is selected, and
+  1. the proposal with the highest total is selected.
-	1. if the proposal now selected was also selected at a previous secondary phase—
-		1. the proposal becomes the final decision,
-		1. the Constitution should be amended to reflect this decision, and
+1. A proposal becomes the final decision if selected in two consecutive rounds.
+This means that at least two creation phases and two decision phases are required for a decision, potentially more.
+When a decision is reached the Constitution should be amended to reflect this decision.
-		1. the procedure of Constitutional Change is terminated.
-Or
-	1. else—
-		1. the procedure is repeated from subsection 3. (i.e. a further primary then secondary phase.)

 ### §13.
 Conflict Resolution
 #### §13a.
 Direct